-On February 1, 2008, national, state and local chambers of commerce and other nonprofit organizations advocating for their members’ business interests filed a lawsuit against the State of Oklahoma in the U.S. District Court for the Western District of Oklahoma under the supremacy clause of the federal constitution.
+On February 1, 2008, national, state and local chambers of commerce and other nonprofit organizations advocating for their members' business interests filed this lawsuit against the State of Oklahoma in the U.S. District Court for the Western District of Oklahoma.
 The plaintiffs, represented by private and public interest council, asked the court for declaratory and injunctive relief, claiming that parts of the Oklahoma Taxpayer and Citizen Protection Act were preempted by federal legislation.
-Specifically, the plaintiffs claimed that Sections 7 and 9 of that act, which impose tax penalties on businesses that don’t check the work eligibility of all of their employees in a federal database and allow discharged employees to bring discrimination suits against their employers for employing unauthorized workers, were preempted by the federal Immigration Reform and Control Act.
+Specifically, the plaintiffs claimed that Sections 7 and 9 of that act, which impose tax penalties on businesses that do not check the work eligibility of all of their employees in a federal database and allow discharged employees to bring discrimination suits against their employers for employing unauthorized workers, were preempted by the federal Immigration Reform and Control Act (IRCA).

 The defendants appealed to the Tenth Circuit, and on February 2, 2010, the Court of Appeals (Judge Harris L. Hartz, Judge Paul Joseph Kelly, Jr., and Judge Carlos F. Lucero) affirmed the District Court’s grant of a preliminary injunction barring the discrimination lawsuit provisions and the tax penalty provisions from taking effect, but reversed the grant of injunction as to the verification requirement.
 Chamber of Commerce of the U.S. v.
 Edmondson, 594 F.3d 742 (10th Cir.
 2010).

-On June 23, 2011, the District Court (Judge Cauthron) granted another continuance to allow the parties to assess the impact of Whiting on their positions, and as of June 1, 2011, there have been no further docket entries.
+On June 23, 2011, the District Court (Judge Cauthron) granted another continuance to allow the parties to assess the impact of Whiting on their positions.

 Christopher Schad - 06/01/2012